Welcome to today's edition of the Rush 24-7 podcast.

 Okay, well, the American troops were stationed in Saudi Arabia on the ground, regardless.

-We sent five.
+We sent 500 people.

-Not all of them part of them, but anyway, we sent 575,000 troops to the region to accomplish that mission.
+Not all of them, part of them, but anyway, we sent 575,000 troops to the region to accomplish that mission.

-And in 2003, we sent roughly 200,000 to occupy a country, toppled the government for multiple years.
+In 2003, we sent roughly 200,000 to occupy a country, topple the government for multiple years, a country the size of California.

-Now we need more troops to secure Baghdad.
+Now, now we need more troops to secure Baghdad.

 So we need more troops now.

-We need more troops in the beginning.
+We needed more troops in the beginning.

 Wait a minute.